Themba Godi

-Nelson Themba Godi (born 10 August 1966 in Matsavana) is a South African politician and a former member of the National Assembly.
+Nelson Themba Godi (born 10 August 1966) is a South African politician and a former member of the National Assembly.
 As deputy parliamentary leader of the Pan-Africanist Congress of Azania, he was suspended by PAC's president, Motsoko Pheko, in September 2006.
 He the former chairperson of Parliament's key public accounts (Scopa) committee.
+He was born in Matsavana.